 Is there going to be some sort of federal announcement when it’s finally okay to talk about Endgame?

 — Rainbow Rowell (@rainbowrowell) May 5, 2019

 Knowing a key moment of a film or a show shouldn’t make or break your entire experience of it.
 By that criteria, no one should continue to enjoy Star Wars or the Harry Potter movies.
-Good storytelling should rely on more than a twist, but audiences and creators seem to be forgetting that, focusing on the big shock instead of consuming and making stuff that’s actually compelling.
+Good storytelling should rely on more than a twist, but audiences and creators seem to be forgetting that, focusing on the big shock instead of consuming and making stuff that’s compelling despite all of the noise.